monadicstack/frodo/README.md

   with an API gateway requires around 9 or 10 arguments to `protoc` in order to function.
 Contrast that with `frodo gateway foo/service.go`.
 * If you don't like the CLI, you can hook into `go:generate` instead.
+* In gRPC, the client it generates does not implement the service interface.
+It's really close but not enough for a strongly typed language like Go.
+Frodo makes it so that clients/gateways both implement your service interface.
+This gives you more flexibility to swap interacting with a local vs remote instance of the service w/ no code changes.
 * The RPC layer is just JSON over HTTP.
 Your frontend can consume your services the exact same way that other backend services do.
 * You've got an entire ecosystem of off-the-shelf solutions for middleware